seunghophysics/NTag/README.md

 6. Finally, `NTagIO` will fill its trees with the member variables of `NTagEventInfo`, and clear all variables for the next event.
 If the file hits the end, the trees will be written to an output file.

+For the details of each class, visit this [link](https://www-sk.icrr.u-tokyo.ac.jp/~han/NTag/index.html).
+(VPN to Kamioka is required.)

 ## Getting Started

 ### Dependencies